 - You need to update your payment method

-When creating an eBay account, make sure that all your information is correct and up-to-date with your PayPal account details.
+When creating an eBay account, make sure that all your information is correct and up-to-date with your bank details.
 Otherwise, eBay may suspend your account and ask you to confirm your personal information.

 What happens while an account is suspended